 The Coopers Moved Into Banking

 In 1952, the Coopers moved into banking with the acquisition of the Farmers National Bank of Pilger, the town near Clyde and Lizzy's home place.
-As the Cooper's expanded in banking, Midwest Bank was established in 1999 with headquarters in Pierce.
-Today, the Cooper family owns majority interest in locations in Pilger, Plainview, Deshler, Pierce, Creighton, York, Norfolk and Lincoln.
+As the Cooper's expanded in banking, Midwest Bank was established in 1998 with headquarters in Pierce.
+Today, the Cooper family owns majority interest in locations in Pilger, Plainview, Deshler, Pierce, Creighton, York, Norfolk, Lincoln and Wisner.
 Jim's son, Bob A. Cooper served as chairman of the board until 2004.
 Since then his daughter, Robin Wilson, has served as chairman of the bank, while Bob continues to serve as chairman of the holding company.
 Lu's son, Dave Schell, currently serves on the board of directors, along with chairing the audit committee.